keylimetoolbox/keylime-toolbox-export/README.md

 - Set the environment variables described above
 - Set the target bucket

-Push the image to a registry with `docker push` (or other commands, depending on your registry, e.g. `gcloud docker -- push` for Google Container Registry).
+Push the image to a registry with `docker push`.
 See the [documentation on `docker push`](https://docs.docker.com/engine/reference/commandline/push/) for details about the registry host, names, and tags.